piyushagru/picoCTF-18/README.md

 <br>

 updated:<br>
-I didn't solve all the available questions so I may not have a proper question bank.
+I didn't solve all the available questions so I may not have a proper question's bank.
 If you find anything else add questions in a folder under your team_name.